 We only host 2 students who are serious about their education at a time, each student has a large bedroom on the second floor of our home, (not in the basement) with walk-in closets, large desks and flat screen TV’s.
 New sheets & towels.
 One full bath room and one ½ bath for 2 students to share.
 (Host have a separate bathroom in their bedroom)

 Newly renovated elegant home, in excellent condition, located in an affluent section of Chicago’s Frank Lloyd Wright Historic District in the Village of Oak Park.
 Professionally cleaned every week by our housekeeper, with the washer and Dryer on the first floor.
-Large loft above garage with heat/air conditioning, set up as an office studio with den and large flat screen TV for watching movies or ball games.
 Great food!
-Gourmet group meals, homemade from high quality meats/seafood with fresh vegetables.
-Fresh baked goods, fresh fruit and other healthy snacks are always available.
+Gourmet group meals, homemade from high quality meats with fresh fruits/vegetables.
+Fresh baked goods.